Relationships and Communication with Others

 Tips to Communicate with Your Loved Ones

-- Let your friends and family know that every conversation doesn’t need to be about your diagnosis or treatment.
+• Let your friends and family know that every conversation doesn’t need to be about your diagnosis and treatment.

-- Tell your loved ones if any unexpected situations that occur, like seizures, so they know how to help.
-You may need to walk slower or sit or lay down.
+• Tell your loved ones if any unexpected symptoms occur, such as seizures, so they know how to help.
+You may need to walk slower, sit, or lay down.

 You can also keep people updated on social media or websites designed for patients and survivors.
 Journaling on these platforms can help you express your anxieties while easily providing updates to your family and friends.

-Without the help of my family, friends, and military buddies, I wouldn’t have survived the diagnosis or treatment at all.
-Pessimism can kill you and you need support around you to keep you optimistic about life and your diagnosis and treatment.
+Without the help of my family, friends, and military buddies, I wouldn’t have survived my diagnosis or treatment.
+Pessimism can kill you, and you need support around you to keep you optimistic about life.

-A positive attitude and support from friends, family, and community can have a positive impact on your health and outlook on life.
+A positive attitude and support from friends, family, and your community can help your health and outlook on life.

 Resources